sergioamza/CamServer/README.md

 # CamServer

-An for a custom CCTV and DVR
+An idea for a custom CCTV and DVR

 ## CamServer